MoreenMarutaData/First-project-weight-converter/README.md

 # First-project-weight-converter
-In this project, I use python to convert two weights from Pounds to Kilograms, find the sum , difference, average, quotient and modulus to determine if the values are even or odd.
+In this project, I used python to:
+1. Convert two weights from Pounds to Kilograms
+2. Find the sum , difference, average, quotient
+3. Find the modulus to determine if the values are even or odd.